pszewi/pszewi/README.md

 ## Hi there 👋

+A B.Sc.
+Economics student interested in applied microeconomics, empirical industrial organization and data science.
+Here are (some) of my projects :)

 <!--
 **pszewi/pszewi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.